Glenn Frankel: Books

 Frankel's first book, Beyond the Promised Land: Jews and Arabs on the Hard Road to a New Israel (Simon & Schuster, 1994), won the 1995 National Jewish Book Award in the Israel category.
 His second, Rivonia's Children: Three Families and the Cost of Conscience in White South Africa (Farrar, Straus, and Giroux, 1999) was a finalist in 2000 for the Alan Paton Award, South Africa's highest literary prize for non-fiction.
 He was awarded an Alicia Patterson Journalism Fellowship for book research.

 The Searchers: The Making of an American Legend (Bloomsbury, 2013) was a New York Times and Los Angeles Times bestseller and a finalist for the 2013 L.A Times Book Prize.
 It was named one of Library Journal's Top Ten Books of 2013 and won the Richard Wall Memorial Award for exemplary research from the Theatre Library Association.

 High Noon: The Hollywood Blacklist and the Making of an American Classic (Bloomsbury, 2017) was an L.A Times bestseller.(citation) "Frankel reviews the now familiar history of the blacklist with grace and accuracy," wrote an L.A.
 Times Review.
 "His descriptions of witness testimony are particularly vivid...Fascinating."

-Frankel was named a 2018 Motion Picture Academy Film Scholar and awarded a $25,000 grant to aid his research for a book project on New York in the 1960s and the making of the film Midnight Cowboy.The book, Shooting Midnight Cowboy: Art, Sex, Loneliness, Liberation and the Making of a Dark Classic, was published by Farrar, Straus and Giroux in 2021.
+Frankel was named a 2018 Motion Picture Academy Film Scholar and awarded a $25,000 grant to aid his research for a book project on New York in the 1960s and the making of the film Midnight Cowboy.
+The book, Shooting Midnight Cowboy: Art, Sex, Loneliness, Liberation and the Making of a Dark Classic, was published by Farrar, Straus and Giroux in 2021.
+The book inspired Nancy Buirski's 2022 film documentary, Desperate Souls, Dark City, and the Legend of Midnight City.